yachty66/AutoBook/README.md

     - write book parameters for intj -
     - write get chapters method where i read the book parameters and make a request -
     - see / compare the quality of the output with my chatgpt output -
-    - create topics for each of the chapters (method for that)
+    - create topics for each of the chapters (method for that) -
-    - compare with chatgpt
+    - compare with chatgpt -
+    - try if 32k model available for agi house -
+    - find a way how i can consistantly get all bullet points
     - create detailed bullet points for each of the topics
     - compare with chatgpt
     - do i neeed to use create detailed bullet points for each of the remaining chapters ???
     - next steps